membase/ns_server/README.markdown

     <REPO_ROOT>/priv/default_engine.so
   * If your sym links are correct, you should be able to cd <REPO_ROOT>/priv and run (just to test):

-./memcached -d -P /tmp/memcached.pid -E default_engine.so -e "engine=./engines/default_engine.so" -vvv
+/.memcached -p 11211 -d -P /tmp/memcached.pid -E bucket_engine.so -e "admin=_admin;engine=default_engine.so;default_bucket_name=default

-    NOTE: the emoxi tests will run this from ../../priv then kill: kill `cat /tmp/memcached.pid`
+    NOTE: the emoxi tests will run this from ../../priv - you do not have to manually run memcached.

+    then kill your test memcached: kill `cat /tmp/memcached.pid`

     The build process, when running 'make test', will start memcached in this manner to ensure the test succesfully runs.
   * If you're not employing the use of sym links, instead make sure that the